TimMeiwald/PackratParserGenerator/README.md

 TODO: Implement Parser Generation
 TODO: Generate ParserGenerators Parser with ParserGenerator and Test
 TODO: Move to a PEP517, 518, 660 compliant build process
+DEFECT: Known issue between string inputs and string from file read.
+Unsure how to solve or what even the issue is.